RonaldAllanRivera/laravel-extract-web-ai-writer/README.md

   - Persists fetch metadata on success or failure (status, length, error snippet, fetched timestamp).

  Tip: Click the help icon (“?”) in the header to open a modal summarizing these options.
 Tooltips are available on hover.
+ Notifications show error counts and use danger styling if any errors occurred.

 ### CLI utilities